Finding a mountain bike for under £500 can seem like a bit of a minefield, but fortunately you're in the right place.

 - Modern geometry

 - Often available on offer

-The Carrera Vendetta is unique in this list as it uses 'plus tyres'.
+The Carrera Vendetta is unique in this list because it uses 'plus tyres'.
 These are usually 2.8in to 3in wide, meaning you can run them at lower pressures.
-This gives two distinct benefits, especially at this price - lower pressures mean more grip, which boosts confidence, and it also aids comfort, which makes the bike more enjoyable to ride.
+This gives two distinct benefits, especially at this price: lower pressures mean more grip, which boosts confidence, and it also aids comfort, which makes the bike more enjoyable to ride.

 For more information on buying a new mountain bike, check out our buyer's guide to the best mountain bikes.